 We investigate concrete acquisition theories for a derived approach to linking theory development, and explore to what extent two prominent linking theories in the syntactic literature - UTAH and rUTAH - can be derived from the data English children encounter.
-We leverage a conceptual acquisition framework that specifies key aspects of the child's acquisition task, including realistic child-directed input and a cognitively-motivated mechanism for inference (the sufficiency threshold, derived from the Tolerance and Sufficiency Principles).
+We leverage a conceptual acquisition framework that specifies key aspects of the child's acquisition task, including realistic child-directed input and a cognitively-motivated mechanism for inference (the Tolerance Principle).
 We find a learnability advantage for rUTAH over UTAH if children derive their linking theories from their input as specified here.
-We discuss the implications of these results for both acquisition theory and syntactic theory.
+We discuss the implications of these results for both syntactic theory and acquisition theory.

-keywords: linking problem, UTAH, rUTAH, argument from acquisition, Sufficiency Principle, Tolerance Principle
+keywords: linking problem, UTAH, rUTAH, argument from acquisition, Tolerance Principle